RonyWang77/furp-2026-ZiqiWang-Truck-Drone-Delivery/docs/week5/weekly05.md

 Compared with the original GA, the proposed hybrid algorithm provides several advantages.

-Stronger exploration and exploitation balance
+1.Stronger exploration and exploitation balance:

 GA performs global exploration by evolving a population of solutions, while ALNS focuses on intensive local improvement.